rgieseke/textadept-python/readme.md

 ### License: MIT

 Authors:
-2011 Robert Gieseke
-Based on Mitchell's language modules and Brian Schott's original Python module.
+2011, Robert Gieseke, based on Mitchell's language modules and Brian Schott's original Python module.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal